purecloudlabs/iframe-coordinator/packages/iframe-coordinator/README.md

  * fragment path in the current page that represents the root
  * path for that client. `url` is the page to load in the
  * iframe on that route.
 It must be a full Url, but you can
- * use the URL construtor to simplify handling
+ * use the URL constructor to simplify handling
  * clients on the same domain.
  * (e.g. `new URL('/client/app/path/', window.location).toString()`)
  *